On a pinning model in correlated Gaussian random environments: Preliminaries on Gaussian spaces and U-statistics

-where $|B|$ is the Lebesgue measure of B. \end{definition} We introduce the \emph{U-statistics} for our model, which appears in the chaos expansion for the Wick ordered partition function \eqref{e:partition'}. \begin{definition} For $f\in|\cH|^{\otimes m}$, let
+\begin{definition} We denote Given $f\in|\cH|^{\otimes m}$, we denote by $\mathcal A_N(f)$ its conditional expectation with respect to the $\sigma$-field generated by $\mathcal R_N^m$, i.e., where $|B|$ is the Lebesgue measure of B. \end{definition} We introduce the \emph{U-statistics} for our model, which appears in the chaos expansion for the Wick-ordered partition function \eqref{e:partition'}. \begin{definition} For $f\in|\cH|^{\otimes m}$, let where we denote \end{definition}